aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xltx-to-json/_index.md

 ---
 title: Java XLTX to JSON - XLTX to JSON Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLTX to JSON in Java.
-Java Convert XLTX to JSON saveformat.
-Java XLTX to JSON format.
-Save XLTX to JSON Java.
+Convert XLTX to JSON quickly and easily with Aspose.Cells.
+Java XLTX to JSON.
+Java Save XLTX to JSON.
+Save XLTX as JSON using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLTX to JSON in Java., Java XLTX to JSON saveformat., XLTX to JSON Java., Java Convert XLTX to JSON]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLTX to JSON in Java., Save XLTX to JSON using Java., Java XLTX to JSON saveformat., XLTX to JSON Converter., Java Save XLTX as JSON]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}